sfeakes/AqualinkD/README.md

 * Create iAqualink Touch Simulator

 # Update in Release 2.3.5
+* NEED TO FIX
+  * Not saying programming mode
+  * Not always doing on/off
+  * serial_logger
+  * Add wiki documentation
+    * about Heat vs Heater
+    * Panel version
+    * can't use iaquatouch panel / wireless

-* Added support for reading extended information for Jandy JXi heaters
+* Added support for reading extended information for Jandy JXi heaters.
+* Added Color Light to iAqualinkTouch protocol.
 * Added iAqualinkTouch support for PDA only panels that can use that protocol.
   * PDA panel needs to be Rev 6.0 or newer.
   * This makes the PDA only panels quicker and less error prone.
+  * Introduces color light support and VSP
+  * Consider this PDA support Beta.
+  * Read PDA Wiki
 * Fixed issue mqtt_timed_update (1~2 min rather than between 2 & 20 min)

 # Update in Release 2.3.4